ngvuthdanh/password-checker/README.md

 # password-checker
-A simple password strength and breach checker tool.
+A simple password strength and breach checker tool